Why Does My Calf Feel Worse After Foam Rolling | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Rolling an acutely inflamed calf adds mechanical stress — wait 48-72 hours after a hard run or acute strain
+- &#10003;Rolling an acutely inflamed calf delays recovery — wait 48-72 hours after intense training before rolling

-- &#10003;A muscle roller stick gives better calf-specific pressure control than a standard foam roller
+- &#10003;A muscle roller stick gives better hand-controlled pressure for calves than a standard foam roller under full bodyweight

 Your calf feels worse after foam rolling because of excessive pressure, bad positioning, or rolling an already-inflamed muscle.
 A mild ache the next day is normal in the first few sessions as the tissue adapts.
 Worsening soreness or pain that lingers more than two days means the tissue is being aggravated, not helped.
 Most people assume more pain means more benefit.
 It does not.
 Three specific mistakes account for almost every case of post-rolling calf pain.